Earn Your Paralegal Certificate Online or On-Campus

 Frequently Asked Questions

 Employment opportunities for paralegals are excellent.
-The Bureau of Labor Statistics projects faster than average career outlook growth for paralegals through 2030.
+According to the U.S. Bureau of Labor Statistics:

-While most paralegals are employed at law firms, the knowledge and skills that paralegals possess are applicable to many different work environments.
+While most paralegals are employed at law firms, the knowledge and skills that paralegals possess apply to many different work environments.
 Paralegal jobs are widely available in such places as:

 - Corporate legal departments